jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

   }
   ```
 When I ran this code for 10000 times, I got a proper power curve.
 This indicates that the random assignment of levels is good enough for all practical purposes.

+In the picture below, x axis is the maximum level and y axis is the number of elements that have this value as the maximum level.

 <div class = "Random Distribution">
     <img src = "RandomDist.png">